FATTY ACID DISORDER

 Sometimes a low fat, high carbohydrate food plan is recommended.
 This is one of the three types of nutrients in food (carbohydrates, fats, proteins).
 Sugars and starches are the most important types of carbohydrates.
 They are broken down by the body into glucose, the main source of energy for the body.
 Carbohydrates are found in foods such as: bread, cereal, pasta, grains, fruits and vegetables.
 Milk and dairy products, fruit drinks, sugar, candy, and sweet desserts also contain carbohydrates. give the body many types of sugar that can be used as energy.
 In fact, for children needing this treatment, most food in the diet should be carbohydrates (bread, pasta, fruit, vegetables, etc.) and protein (lean meat and low-fat dairy foods).
 Any diet changes should be made under the guidance of an experienced dietician.

 Children with CPT II deficiency cannot use certain building blocks of fat called This is one of many types of fatty acids, the building blocks of fat.
 Long-chain fatty acids are made up of chains of 12 or more carbon atoms..
 Your dietician can help create a food plan low in these fats.
-Much of the rest of the fat in the diet will likely be in the form of This is one of many types of fatty acids, the building blocks of fat.
-Medium-chain fatty acids are made up of chains of 4 to 12 carbon atoms..
+Much of the rest of the fat in the diet will likely be in the form of medium-chain These are the building blocks of fat.
+Fat from food is broken down by enzymes into fatty acids.
+These are changed by other enzymes and are used as energy or stored as body fat.
+Some types of fatty acids are: short-chain, medium-chain, long-chain, and very-long chain..

 Ask your doctor whether your child needs to have any changes in his or her diet.